Ca’ dei Zago – Prosecco Col Fondo Valdobbiadene DOCG

 Fermentation: Fermentation in concrete tanks on the lees for the whole winter season.
 The wine doesn’t go through other pouring and is decanted in tanks with periodical bâtonnage, in order to keep it homogeneous and let the yeast work.
 The wine exposure to the winter cold, in addition to the contact with the lees, helps the production of the natural tartaric and protein stability characteristic of the Glera grape.

-Refinement: In the first quarter of the second, third and fourth waxing moon of the new year, the wine is bottled and the bottles are put in horizontal position for about two months for the second fermentation.
+Refinement: In the first quarter of the second, third and fourth waxing moon of the new year, the wine is bottled and the bottles are put in a horizontal position for about two months for the second fermentation.
 After this process, the bottles are stored vertically in order to make the yeast slowly sediment at the bottom.